Last Updated on October 12, 2025 by Ellen

 Are you ready?

 Hopefully, reading these first four steps to early retirement will motivate you to act.
+You can do these right now – no matter your age.

-My own early retirement was the result of years of planning and deliberate decision-making and actions which allowed me to walk away and pursue my dream of endless global travel starting four years ago at age 52.
+My own early retirement was the result of years of planning and deliberate decision-making and actions which allowed me to walk away and pursue my dream of endless global travel starting years ago at age 52.

 I have no doubt that waiting until I was closer to “official” retirement age to start adjusting my lifestyle would mean I’d be at work tomorrow morning and beyond.
 No thanks!